Market type framework

 UK Private Medical Diagnosis and Second Opinions

-Private medicine is positioned as a speed-and-access solution to NHS rationing — but the highest-weight buyers are not looking for the same pathway faster.
+Positioned as a speed-and-access solution to NHS rationing — but the highest-weight buyers are not looking for the same pathway faster.
 They are looking for a more thorough one, more accurate, one that will produce the clinical certainty the NHS route did not.
 Almost no provider is speaking to it.

 Read the analysis →